DamnedAngel/MnemoSyne-X/README.md

     ;	- A: Use primary mappers only (if MNEMO_PRIMARY_MAPPER_ONLY = 0).
     ;			0 = All mappers
     ;			1 = Primary mapper only
-    ;
+    ;	- DE: pointer to an 8-byte string with the databanks filename ;
     ; OUTPUTS:
     ;   - A:  0 = Success